 If you’re a solo traveler on a budget (and/or shit-scared of driving on the left side of the road like I am), you can still travel New Zealand by bus.
 There are several bus companies that run between most towns and tourist attractions, so you can get around each island easily.
 The obvious downside is that you’re limited to doing things in or very close to town unless you join a tour or hitchhike.

-On that note, it is so much better if you have a car to travel around New Zealand.
-Not only are you able to pull off and sleep in your car (or better yet campervan) most anywhere freedom camping is allowed, but you’re also able to veer off the main roads and away from towns to more thoroughly explore the country.
-There were so many hikes I wanted to do but couldn’t because I had no reliable/affordable way of getting to the trailhead.
-It killed me that I didn’t have as much freedom as I could have, had I been roadtripping New Zealand.
+On that note, it is so much better if you hire a campervan or a car to travel around NZ.
+Not only are you able to pull off and sleep in your vehicle most anywhere freedom camping is allowed, but you’re also able to veer off the main roads and away from towns to more thoroughly explore the country.
+There were so many hikes in New Zealand I wanted to do but couldn’t because I had no reliable/affordable way of getting to the trailhead.
+It killed me that I didn’t have as much freedom as I could have, had I been doing a New Zealand road trip.

-Next time I visit NZ, I’m vowing to rent a car or campervan so that I expand my options for camping and exploring.
+Next time I visit NZ, I’m vowing to rent a campervan so that I can expand my options for exploring.
 Who’s with me?

 The Queenstown vs. Wanaka Debate

 I’d fully expected to join Team Wanaka after all I’d heard about this little town that gladly plays second fiddle to Queenstown.
 For whatever reason I just wasn’t feeling it, though.
 I loved paddle boarding on and walking around Lake Wanaka, hiking to Roy’s Peak, and cycling the Hawea River Trail, but I didn’t love the town of Wanaka itself.
 It felt too quiet and too rife with (North American) expats to charm me.